MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapiviewcontext-activatenext.md

 ## Parameters

 _ulDir_

 > [in] Status flags giving information about the message to be activated.
 Valid flag settings are:

-VCDIR_CATEGORY

-> The viewer should activate a message in another category of the view.
+  - VCDIR_CATEGORY: The viewer should activate a message in another category of the view.
 The message to be activated is:

     - The first message in the next view category if this flag is **OR**ed with VCDIR_NEXT.

     - The last message in the previous view category if this flag is **OR**ed with VCDIR_PREV and the previous category is expanded.

     - The first message in the previous view category if this flag is **OR**ed with VCDIR_PREV and the previous category is not expanded.
 In this case the previous category undergoes automatic expansion.

-VCDIR_DELETE

-> The viewer should activate the next or previous message because the current message has been deleted.
+  - VCDIR_DELETE: The viewer should activate the next or previous message because the current message has been deleted.

-VCDIR_MOVE

-> The viewer should activate the next or previous message because the current message has been moved.
+  - VCDIR_MOVE: The viewer should activate the next or previous message because the current message has been moved.

-VCDIR_NEXT

-> The viewer should activate the next message in the view order.
+  - VCDIR_NEXT: The viewer should activate the next message in the view order.

-VCDIR_PREV

-> The viewer should activate the previous message in the view order.
+  - VCDIR_PREV: The viewer should activate the previous message in the view order.

-VCDIR_UNREAD

-> The viewer should activate the next or previous unread message in the view order.
+  - VCDIR_UNREAD: The viewer should activate the next or previous unread message in the view order.

 _prcPosRect_

 > [in] Pointer to a Windows **RECT** structure containing the size and position of the window to be used to display the activated message.